Geerodge/georgemc.co.uk/src/pages/about.md

 Take these next steps and lets work together so you can understand how to achieve your goals and grow your business.

 1. [==Apply now==](https://docs.google.com/forms/d/e/1FAIpQLSfa4xyRBOW0Nb6fMiMdxji5ndcPJ54yfYLGWPnQEsDadtML1Q/viewform) to see if we're a good fit.
-2. We arrange a one-to-one 90 minute call.
+2. Arrange a one-to-one 90 minute call.
-3. Use the plan we create to grow your business.
+3. Use the plan we create to achieve your goals and grow your business with clarity.

 #### Not Ready Yet?